Kitten Constipation: Causes, Symptoms, and Treatment

 Wheat bran and other high fiber cereals may also be used, though opt for those options that are low in sugar.
 This cereal can be sprinkled over food for a few days.

-Oils such as mineral oil or olive oil are not recommended for constipation, regardless of what some online sources may tell you.
+Oils such as mineral oil, olive oil or coconut oil are not recommended for constipation, regardless of what some online sources may tell you.
 When syringed or spoon-fed, there is a risk of them being inhaled and leading to aspiration pneumonia.
 On top of this, they are so high in fat that they often cause digestive upset.

 What can a Vet do?

 If the constipation is not resolved quickly or the kitten seems in pain or unwell, a trip to the vet is in order.
 They can check the kitty from nose to tail to determine if there are any underlying issues.
 They can assess for dehydration and determine the degree of constipation.

 Depending on how bunged up the cat is, it may be necessary to start them on intravenous fluids and to perform an enema.
 If the constipation is mild, they may simply send them home with an oral laxative.

 Those that experience chronic constipation issues should always be examined by a vet to determine the cause.

 ᐈ What about constipation in an Older Cat?

 Just like kittens, cats of all ages can suffer with constipation.
 In fact, it would be more common for an adult cat to suffer with constipation than a kitten.
 The causes are similar (poor diet, lack of exercise, poor hydration) and constipation can usually be managed with appropriate diet and lifestyle changes.

 However, we do need to be aware of a condition known as ‘Megacolon’.
 In this disease process, the colon loses the ability to move the stool along and the cat becomes chronically and severely constipated.